 Follow this stunning series of six sculptures for a beautiful stroll through Edinburgh along the Water of Leith.

 6 TIMES is a series of six sculptures created by Turner Prize-winning artist Antony Gormley (born 1950).
 Installed in 2010 and reinstalled in 2019, these life-size cast iron sculptures of the artist's body are a must-see.
 The work is quiet and contemplative, drawing attention to the natural and man-made environment of the Water of Leith that runs through the heart of Edinburgh - making it an ideal, peaceful walk.

 It is possible to see all the sculptures in one day - although you'll need your walking boots on!
-You can get to the Water of Leith walkway from the Scottish National Gallery of Modern Art One (via steep steps) or from Roseburn (reachable by bus from the city centre) and follow it through to Leith and the sea.
+You can get to the Water of Leith walkway from Modern One (via steep steps) or from Roseburn (reachable by bus from the city centre) and follow it through to Leith and the sea.
 Alternatively, you can split the sculptures across different days, giving you the perfect excuse to explore different parts of the city.